Clemapfel/jluna/docs/manual.md

 ## Performance Optimization

 In this section, we will investigate jlunas performance, analyzing benchmark results and explaining why certain things are faster than others.
-Hopefully, this will educate users on how they can achieve the best performance themselves.
+Hopefully, this will educate users on how they can achieve the best performance using jluna.

 In general, when optimizing a program using jluna, the following is appropriate:

 + speed, safety, convenience - you can only pick two

-The first part of this manual dealt with functions that offer safety and convenience.
-Proxies and the more abstracted parts of jluna are easy to use and forward any exception to the user, preventing any of the C-style errors like segfaults and data corruption from occurring.
-The `unsafe` library drops safety from this pick-two scenario.
-We can be very fast and the functions are much more convenient than handling raw memory or dealing with C-API, but in return we have no safety net.
-If we want speed and safety, we need to use the `unsafe` library or C-API and do all the exception catching and GC-safety ourselves, which drops convenience from the equation.
+The first part of this manual dealt with functions that offer **safety and convenience**.
+Proxies and the more abstracted parts of jluna are easy to use, and forward any exception to the user, preventing any of the C-style errors like segfaults and data corruption from occurring. <br>
+The `unsafe` library drops safety, leaving use with **speed and convenience**.
+We can be very fast, the `unsafe` functions are much more convenient than handling raw memory or dealing with C-API, but in return, we have no safety net. <br>
+If we want **speed and safety**, we need to use the `unsafe` library or C-API and do all the exception catching and GC-safety ourselves, which drops convenience from the equation.

 The obvious question is: how much slower is the "safe way"?
 This section will answer this question by giving an exact percentage of incurred overhead, compared to doing things the optimal way performance-wise.

 ### The Setup

-> **Hint**: This section explains the methodology for the purpose of the scientific method.
+> **Hint**: This section explains the benchmarks methodology for the sake of transparency and reproducibility.
 It can be safely skipped for users just interested in the results.

 All benchmarks were done on a machine with the following CPU (output of unix' `lshw`)